albertly/ngf-server/README.md

 # ngf-bootstrap

-This project contains a custom api server for an Angular Fundamentals course.
+This project contains a custom api server.